Abhisha1/XeroNetSSUOpenIdPluginApp/README.md

 * Login to [Xero developer center](https://developer.xero.com/myapps)
 * Click "New App" link
 * Enter your App name, company url, privacy policy url.
-* Enter the redirect URI (your callback url - i.e. `https://localhost:5001/Authorization/Callback`)
+* Enter the redirect URI (your callback url - i.e. `https://localhost:5001/signup-oidc`)
 * Agree to terms and condition and click "Create App".
+* Navigate to the configuration page and create another redirect URI (your callback url - i.e. `https://localhost:5001/signin-oidc`)
 * Click "Generate a secret" button.
 * Copy your client id and client secret and save for use later.
 * Click the "Save" button.
 You secret is now hidden.

+Note that we create two separate redirect URI's to represent the sign up and sign in actions respectively.

 ### Download the code
 Clone this repo to your local drive or open with GitHub desktop client.

 ### Configure your API Keys
-In /XeroNetSSUApp/appsettings.json, you should populate your XeroConfiguration as such:
+In /XeroNetSSUOpenIdPluginApp/appsettings.json, you should populate your XeroConfiguration as such:

 ```json
   "XeroConfiguration": {